 Many beginner and intermediate cross-country skiers aren’t aware of this discrepancy.
 And they become frustrated, for example, when they bring to the Nordic ski center at which I work their own skis (bindings) or boots after having forgotten one or the other at home, only to discover they can’t just rent the one missing component because our binding systems aren’t compatible.

 I would estimate that this occurs about 50% of the time.
 No big deal if you have money to burn.
 But, having to rent a whole cross-country ski package when you already own a full setup (but forgot one component) can be frustrating.
-Usually a mistake made only once.
+I suspect that this is a mistake made only once.

 NNN (New Nordic Norm)